Nelo28/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that creates file in Task 7
+Script that displays confused smiley